Transmission of T. gondii

 Timing of Infection by T. Gondii

 Since many people are infected by T. gondii who show no apparent effects of the infection, the question is why.
-Genetic differences and strain differences are likely explanations.
+It is known that humans differ in susceptibility genes to T. gondii52, and genetic differences and strain differences are likely explanations.
 Another possible explanation is difference in the timing of the infection since the human brain is undergoing constant change during childhood and adolescence.

 To test this hypothesis Kannan et. al. at Johns Hopkins infected juvenile mice (33 days) and adult mice with T. gondii and assessed differences in outcomes.
 Significant differences were seen on several measures including prepulse inhibition; immune response; and the distribution in brain areas of several neurotransmitters (GABA, glutamate, dopamine, serotonin, norepinephrine).36